 Salt and pepper to taste

-Once cooked, add the lemon juice, butter, cumin and red pepper flakes.
-Check the seasoning and add salt and pepper to your taste, mix well.
-Serve hot with a wedge o lemon for extra zing and red pepper flakes sprinkled over.
+Serve the hot soup, with a drizzle of pul biber infused olive oil over the top and a wedge o lemon for extra zing by the side.
 Some nice crusty bread by the side or croutons over the soup would go very well.

 You can cook this wonderful soup ahead of time and freeze some if you’d like.